-- " Caloundra South is serviced by an integrated transport infrastructure network which supports transit oriented development, promotes pedestrian, bicycle and public transport modes over private vehicle use, provides for the integration between public transport modes and connects Caloundra South to the sub-regional transport network. - " High quality and frequent public transport services are provided that connect Caloundra South to other parts of the Sunshine Coast and the rail line that connects to Brisbane and other destinations within South East Queensland. - " The road network provides for convenient movement for residents between their homes, employment, recreation, leisure, retail and community facilities and takes account of the topography, natural vegetation and where possible views and vistas to the Glasshouse Mountains. - The road network provides an efficient system where the function of streets is clearly identified. - " A greenspace network will follow the Bells and Lamerough Creek systems.
+" Caloundra South is serviced by an integrated transport infrastructure network which supports transit oriented development, promotes pedestrian, bicycle and public transport modes over private vehicle use, provides for the integration between public transport modes and connects Caloundra South to the sub-regional transport network.

+- " High quality and frequent public transport services are provided that connect Caloundra South to other parts of the Sunshine Coast and the rail line that connects to Brisbane and other destinations within South East Oueensland. - The road network provides for convenient movement for residents between their homes, employment, recreation, leisure, retail and community facilities and takes account of the topography, natural vegetation and where possible views and vistas to the Glass House Mountains. - The road network provides an efficient system where the function of streets is clearly identified, allowing for a permeable street network. - " A community greenspace network will follow the Bells and Lamerough Creek systems.
 The network includes an integrated pedestrian and cycle network linking neighbourhoods, community facilities, public transport nodes and places of employment to the greenspace network.